-Developed by: Steven Pollock, Stephen Goldhaber, and many others in the CU PER group and the CU Physics department
+Developed by: Steven Pollock, Stephen Goldhaber, and many others in the University of Colorado Boulder PER group and physics department

 middle schoolhigh schoolintro collegeinter-mediateupper levelgrad school other